 Motor vehicles will always be in fashion, regardless of economic conditions.
-Naturally, when times are tough, used cars are a more affordable and sought after option.
+Naturally, when times are tough, used cars are more affordable and sought after option.

-That might be a part of the rationale for starting a used car dealership, and quite a valid one.
+That might be a part of the rationale for starting a used car dealership and quite a valid one.

 If you are planning to launch your car business in Oklahoma, the 46th state, you will have to consider various legal and practical issues.
 These 10 tips will come in very handy in the process of getting you used car dealership license, so keep reading.

 1. Make the Oklahoma Used Motor Vehicle and Parts Commission’s Rules and Regulations your bedtime read.
 The more you get acquainted with all the rules and regulations of the state, the better you will be able to fulfill them.
-This means an easier start to your business and smoother long-term functioning.
+This means an easier start for your business and smoother long-term functioning.

 2. Prepare for the costs involved in licensing as a used car dealer.
 Allow for a $300 fee for the initial application, as well as $100 for the annual renewal of the license.
 You have to fill in the Used Motor Vehicle Dealer’s License Application Form as well.